segf00lt/mc/README.md

 # mc

 `mc` is a command line tool inspired by the Unix tools `expr` and `bc`.
-When finished, it'll be able to do relational, bitwise and arithmetic operations on real, whole and natural numbers (some operations are restricted to certain domains, see `parser.y`).
+When finished, it'll be able to do relational, scientific and binary calculations.

 ## TODO

-- Simplify
 - Add relational operations to `mc`